top of page

 541-386-3888

-Mid-June thru September: 9-6 daily
+Mid-June through September: 9-6 daily

 October: Reduced Hours, check the website

-November thru December: 10-4 weekends
+November through December: 10-4 weekends

-Stop number two is The George White House which has hard ciders, wines, farm fresh food, fruit, flowers, & more.
-A casual atmosphere that doesn't require a reservation or dress code, The Gorge White House provides artisanal farm fresh food from the Food Cart, along with award winning Hard Ciders & Wines.
+Stop number two is The George White House, which has hard ciders, wines, farm fresh food, fruit, flowers, & more.
+A casual atmosphere that doesn't require a reservation or dress code, The Gorge White House provides artisanal farm fresh food from the Food Cart, along with award-winning Hard Ciders & Wines.
 Stop here and enjoy your afternoon in the beautifully maintained fields of U-Pick Fruits and Flowers with photo opportunities at every turn.

 Open March to December